 Go to the Brokers List for alternatives

-City Index is an industry-leading broker for forex, CFDs and spread betting.
-However, this page is here to comprehensively review their offering.
-An in-depth look at trading platforms, mobile apps, fees, demo accounts, and more will be given, before concluding with a final verdict.
+City Index is an industry-leading broker for forex and CFDs.
+Here, we comprehensively review their offering.
+An in-depth look at trading platforms, mobile apps, fees, demo accounts, and more.

 A Brief History

-In November 2014, City Index was bought by Gain Capital Holdings.
-This move helped create an online trading business with over 235,000 funded accounts and $3.1 trillion in annual trading volume.
+City Index is now owned by StoneX.
+This move helped create an online trading business with over 500,000 accounts and $2.4 trillion in annual trading volume.

-The company has unsurprisingly expanded in recent years and now has office locations in London, Dubai, Sydney, Shanghai, Hong Kong and Singapore, to name just a few.
-So as you have probably gauged, they focus their operations in four main regions:
+The company has unsurprisingly expanded in recent years and now has office locations in London, Sydney, Shanghai, Hong Kong and Singapore, to name just a few.
+So as you have probably gauged, they focus their operations in three main regions:

-Customers of those regions can choose to trade in the spot market, CFD market or they can spread bet.
-In fact, they offer an extensive product list, including:
+Customers of those regions can choose to trade in the spot market or CFD market.
+In fact, they offer a 13,500+ product list, including: